JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Import this asset into your project as a .unitypackage available at [Runtime-Monitoring/releases](https://github.com/JohnBaracuda/Runtime-Monitoring/releases) or clone this repository and use it directly.

 Depending on your needs you may select or deselect individual modules when importing. ```Monitoring Example``` contains an optional example scene and [Monitoring UI](#ui-controller) contains UI / Display preset based on different UI Systems.
-Just note that UnityUI & GUIDrawer are still work in progress.

  Assembly                    | Path                             | Editor           | Core
 :-                           |:-                                |:----------------:|:----------------: